Can Chickens Eat Pumpkin Seeds? Everything You Should Know!

 - Chickens are not equipped to handle high sodium levels in their diet, and regular consumption of salted snacks can lead to long-term health issues.

-To ensure the well-being of your flock, only offer unsalted, plain Pumpkin seeds and avoid any seasoning, including salt.
+To ensure the well-being of your flock, only offer unsalted, plain diet and avoid any seasoning, including salt.

 Can Chickens Eat Sprouted Pumpkin Seeds?

-Yes, chickens can eat sprouted pumpkin seeds, which provide several benefits.
+Yes, chickens can eat sproutes, which provide several benefits.
 Here are some common advantages:

-- Enhanced Nutrients: Sprouting Pumpkin seeds increases the bioavailability of nutrients like protein, vitamins, and minerals, making them easier for chickens to absorb.
+- Enhanced Nutrients: Sprouting increases the bioavailability of nutrients like protein, vitamins, and minerals, making them easier for chickens to absorb.

 - Improved Digestion: Sprouted seeds are softer and easier to digest than raw, unsprouted seeds, which can be harsh on chickens’ digestive systems.